microsoft/vscode-docs/api/extension-capabilities/theming.md

 ## Icon Theme

-Icon theme allows you to:
+Icon themes allow you to:

-- Create a mapping from unique Icon Identifiers to images/font-icons
+- Create a mapping from unique icon identifiers to images or font icons;
-- Associate files to these unique Icon Identifiers by filenames or file language types.
+- Associate files to these unique icon identifiers by filenames or file language types.

 ![icon-theme](./images/theming/icon-theme.png)